 9.1.6 If we reasonably believe the change is necessary in the interests of our customers and OakNorth.

-9.2 For all other changes, we will notify you no less than 30 days in advance of the change taking effect.
-If you do not notify us of your refusal to accept the change before the date that the change takes effect, then this Agreement will be changed accordingly from that date.
+9.2 For all other changes that we consider to be to your detriment, we will notify you no less than 30 days in advance of the change taking effect.
+You will have the option to close your account immediately (regardless of any notice period or fixed term) and cancel the agreement (without charge) before the changes come into effect.
+If you do not notify us of your refusal to accept the change before the date that the change takes effect, we will assume that you accept the changes we have made.
 This would apply, but not limited, to the following:

 9.2.1 To take account of any change in our ownership or to reflect a reorganisation of our business as a result of it being acquired or merging with another bank or organisation to make sure that our customers and the customers of the other organisation are treated in a similar way if they have a similar product.